 - Build up your backlink profile (the more relevant backlinks you have, the more ‘popular’ you are in Google’s eyes)

 - Show your business to people searching on Google for your services/products near you.
 Google uses all the mentions of your NAPW (business name, address, phone number and website) to ascertain that your business actually exists and where

 Pro tip: Choose a specific format for your NAPW and stick to it.
 Right down to using ‘St’ all the time verse ‘Street’.
 The more consistent your NAPW is, the easier it is for Google to comprehend.
 I typically stick with the format that shows on the Google My Business listing.

 Which online directories should you list your business on?

 If it looks like a shitty website, then don’t list your business there!
 Where-ever you create a mention of your business online (whether it includes a backlink or not) you want to make sure that it makes sense for your business to be mentioned there.

 Most of the directories I have listed Grand Cru Digital on and help my clients to list their businesses on are the well-known directories alongside a number of industry-specific directories and local directories.

 The industry-specific and local directories you’ll probably already know of or you’ll come across them at some point.
-For example, as I am based in Sale, Victoria, there is a local Gippsland Business Connect directory which I signed up for as soon as we moved to town.
+For example, if you’re based in Gippsland, there is a local Gippsland Business Connect directory which should definitely be on your radar.

 Pro tip: Create a Google Sheet or Excel spreadsheet to keep track of any business listings you create and their login information.
 This is handy if you need to update these listings down the track, for instance, if you change address, phone number, etc.